brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 **Follow these steps** to create your server:
 <ol>
   <li>
-    Click on the "Add a Server" button, represented by a plus icon on left-side menu bar
+    Click on the "Add a Server" button, represented by a plus icon on left-side menu bar.
   </li>
   <li>
-    Select "Create My Own"
+    Select "Create My Own."
   </li>
   <li>
-    Select "For me and my friends"
+    Select "For me and my friends."
     <ul>
       <li>
         Don't worry about server templates for now.
-They won't help with what we're doing
+They won't help with what we're doing.
       </li>
     </ul>
   </li>
   <li>
-    Give your server a name, and click "Create"
+    Give your server a name, and click "Create."
   </li>
 </ol>